-Israeli elections for Palestinians: Between terrorists and violent 'centrists'
+Israeli elections: Palestinians caught between hard-right terrorists and violent 'centrists'

 Binyamin Netanyahu, the current prime minister famous for his anti-Palestinian rhetoric, managed to shock many even on the reight wing of Israeli politics by partnering up with far-right Jewish supremacist political parties who follow the teachings of convicted terrorist Rabbi Meir Kahane.